 Orange County Public Schools states that students are zoned to attend school based on their home address and provides a Find My School tool for current school assignment research.
 (Orange County Public Schools)

-Before buying a home in Hunters Creek, buyers should verify school zoning directly with Orange County Public Schools using the exact property address.
+Before buying a home in Hunters Creek, you should verify school zoning directly with Orange County Public Schools using the exact property address.
 School assignments can change, and listing information may not always be current.

 Parks and Community Feel